-The Truth About Michael J. Fox and Tracy Pollan's Inspiring 30-Year Love Story
+The Truth About Michael J. Fox and Tracy Pollan's Inspiring Love Story - E!
+Online

 In hindsight maybe Fox was purposely trying to earn as many paychecks as possible, because he had multiple movies come out every year between 1991 and 1996, when he returned to TV as the lead in Spin City, an ABC sitcom about the goings-on behind the scenes at the New York City mayor's office.
 Already a three-time Emmy winner for Family Ties, he quickly found himself back in the running every year, eventually winning again in 2000.

 By then, the secret was out.
 After undergoing brain surgery to help relieve tremors caused by the condition, Fox publicly revealed that he had Parkinson's in 1998—a shocking moment for anyone who counted themselves a fan of the star, or who even just remembered him as the forever-young Marty McFly or Alex P. Keaton, and a turning point for Parkinson's visibility.

-From that day forward Fox became the celebrity face of the cause and he and Pollan have worked tirelessly since to raise money for research and awareness through the Michael J. Fox Foundation, which as of April 2017 had funded more than $700 million in research.
+From that day forward Fox became the celebrity face of the cause and he and Pollan have worked tirelessly since to raise money for research and awareness through the Michael J. Fox Foundation, which has become the largest nonprofit funder of Parkinson's research in the world.

 "The reason I wasn't telling was that I wondered if people would still laugh if they knew I was sick," Fox told Winfrey.
 "Can you laugh at a sick person [on TV] and not feel like an a--hole?
 I finally thought, Let me not worry about that.
 What other people think is none of my business.
 I just have to have faith in the audience.
 If it's funny, they'll laugh."
 He left Spin City in 2000 to focus on his foundation.

 Later on, Howard Stern suggested that maybe Fox's marriage "got great" after he realized that Pollan wasn't going anywhere after his diagnosis.
-"Exactly," Fox agreed.

 The actor had quipped to Oprah in 2002, "When Chris Rock did a benefit for our foundation, he talked about the marriage vows.
 He said, 'What do they mean when they say, 'For richer'?
 Of course a woman will stay with you if you're rich!
 The vows should ask, 'Will you stay with me if I'm sick and broke?'
 If the woman says yes, then you're in."

-Pollan found at sooner than she bargained for what "in sickness and in health" means, but it never occurred to her to not be married to Michael J. Fox.
+Pollan did find out sooner than she bargained for what "in sickness and in health" means, but it never occurred to her to not be married to Michael J. Fox.
 She quipped that her husband's diagnosis instantaneously cured her own hypochondria, but acknowledged to Winfrey that she "absolutely" had to adjust to his disease.

 "A lot of my adjustment has been dictated by Michael's point of view," she said.
 "He's so relaxed and so accepting of where he is, and that makes it easier for me, the kids, and everyone around him."